Counterfeit for Murder: Plot summary

 On his way back to the brownstone, Archie phones Wolfe to inform him that he has been hired.
 Archie has also concluded that Tammy was a Treasury agent: when Leach asked about her, he indicated that he knew both her phone number and that she had been to the brownstone earlier that day.
 He and Wolfe conjecture that she had been placed in Hattie's boardinghouse by the Treasury Department to investigate a counterfeiting operation.

 The surviving tenants, Dell, Ferris, Hannah, and Kirk, call at the brownstone, where Wolfe questions each of them about personal background, present employment, and source of income.
 Wolfe gets some hints, and the next day sends Saul Panzer, Fred Durkin and Orrie Cather to reconnoiter at the boarders' places of employment.
 Archie is called to the DA's office to help sort out why the Treasury Department, and not Manhattan Homicide, has possession of the counterfeit money, which is evidence in a murder case.
 When Archie returns to the brownstone, it is to find all concerned – the boarders, Inspector Cramer and Sgt.
 Stebbins, Agent Leach, and Saul Panzer – in the office to hear Saul describe the counterfeiting equipment that he found in the building where Wolfe sent him.

+Wolfe then accuses Hannah of running the counterfeiting operation and killing Tammy because she could identify him as the one driving the car that struck Hattie.
+Hannah had claimed that shortly after her visit to Wolfe, Tammy told him a man had followed her into the boarding house, but he was obviously lying as, being a Treasury agent, she wouldn't have told any of the boarders if something like that happened.
+Hannah is also the only boarder whose whereabouts are unaccounted for at the time Hattie was struck, as well as the only one who has always paid his rent on time despite no clear source of income.
+He ran Hattie down because he thought she had a package of the counterfeit money, and when he discovered Tammy had seen him, he stabbed her in the kitchen before dragging her into the parlor.

+Hannah ultimately makes a full confession under interrogation, while Wolfe quibbles with Hattie when she insists on paying him more than what he billed her.